 Provinces and territories each have their own legally binding safe drinking water standards.
-The federal government currently has Protocols for Safe Drinking Water for First Nations Communities, which set out clear standards for the design, operation and maintenance of drinking water systems, as well as the Procedure Manual for Safe Drinking Water in First Nations Communities South of 60°, which isbased on the Guidelines for Canadian Drinking Water Quality (GCDWQ).
-However, there are currently no legally enforceable protections for First Nations governing drinking water and wastewater on First Nation lands.
+The federal government currently has Protocols for Safe Drinking Water for First Nations Communities, which set out clear standards for the design, operation and maintenance of drinking water systems, as well as the Procedure Manual for Safe Drinking Water in First Nations Communities South of 60°, which is based on the Guidelines for Canadian Drinking Water Quality (GCDWQ).
+However, until now, First Nation communities were the only jurisdiction without legally enforceable protections for drinking water and wastewater and source water protection.

 Federal regulations to protect the quality of water on First Nation lands have been recommended by the Office of the Auditor General, the Expert Panel on Safe Drinking Water for First Nations and the Standing Senate Committee on Aboriginal Peoples.

 In 2009, the Government launched the National Assessment of First Nations Water and Wastewater Systems in order to conduct a detailed assessment of existing public and private water and wastewater facilities operating on First Nation lands across the country.
 Recommendations from the National Assessment were released on July 14, 2011, and stated the need for a water and wastewater regulatory regime on First Nation lands.

-The proposed enabling legislation is similar to, but not the same as the former Bill S-11, the proposed Safe Drinking Water for First Nations Act, which died on the Order Paper in the Senate Committee when the 40th Parliament dissolved in March 2011.
+The enabling legislation is similar to, but not the same as the former Bill S-11, the proposed Safe Drinking Water for First Nations Act, which died on the Order Paper in the Senate Committee when the 40th Parliament dissolved in March 2011.